octabytes/octabytes.github.io/content/fully-managed-open-source-services/applications/cms/drupal.md

 ---
 draft: false
-title: Drupal
+title: Drupal fully managed open source service | OctaByte.io

+meta:
+  cover: /images/applications/cms/drupal/screenshot-1.jpg
+  description: Drupal is a flexible, scalable, and secure CMS that allows you to build and manage content-rich websites.
+With thousands of modules and customization options, Drupal is perfect for websites of any size, from blogs to enterprise-level platforms.
+  keywords: Drupal CMS, content management system, customizable CMS, scalable CMS, flexible website builder, secure website platform, Drupal features, Drupal modules, Drupal for businesses, Drupal for government, CMS for high traffic websites
+  breadcrumb:
+    - name: Home
+      url: /
+    - name: Fully managed Open-Source Services
+      url: /fully-managed-open-source-services
+    - name: Applications
+      url: /fully-managed-open-source-services/applications
+    - name: CMS
+      url: /fully-managed-open-source-services/applications/cms
+    - name: Drupal
+      url: /fully-managed-open-source-services/applications/cms/drupal

 content:
   id: drupal
   name: Drupal
   logo: /images/applications/cms/drupal/logo.png
   website: https://www.drupal.org/project/drupal
   iframe_website: /website/applications/cms/drupal
-  dashboardImage: /images/applications/cms/drupal/screenshot-1.jpg
-  short_description: Drupal is an open-source content management platform that supports a wide variety of websites.
-  description: "Drupal, a content management software, was used to make many of the websites and applications you use every day.
-It has great standard features, but stands out for its flexibility.
-Its tools help you build the versatile, structured content for a dynamic web experience.
-It's also a great choice for creating integrated digital frameworks.
-Drupal provides a back-end framework for at least 13% of the top 10,000 websites worldwide, from personal blogs to corporate, political and government sites."
+  description: "Drupal is a powerful content management system (CMS) that powers websites and applications used by millions of people worldwide.
+Known for its flexibility, scalability, and security, Drupal enables users to create dynamic and content-rich websites with ease.
+Whether you’re building a personal blog, an e-commerce platform, or a government website, Drupal provides the tools necessary for customization and growth.
+With over 16,000 modules, Drupal is highly customizable, allowing developers to integrate a variety of features like CRM, security, SEO, and social media.
+Trusted by top websites like weather.com and whitehouse.gov, Drupal’s ability to handle high traffic and rapid content growth makes it a preferred choice for businesses and organizations looking for a scalable, secure, and adaptable CMS."
   features:
     - title: Flexible
-      description: "One of Drupal's major selling points is its ability to create and manage a wide variety of content types, including videos, polls, blogs, podcasts and statistics.
-It thus enables a flexible design platform to create content-rich websites for a variety of different markets.
-The script also includes capabilities of design elements editing, which makes it easy to create both simple and complicated webpage configurations."
+      description: "Drupal stands out for its flexibility, allowing you to create and manage a wide variety of content types, such as blogs, videos, polls, and podcasts.
+This versatility makes it an ideal platform for creating content-rich websites that cater to diverse markets."
     - title: Customizable
-      description: In addition to being flexible, Drupal is highly customizable.
-With 16,000+ modules and plug-ins, it allows you to modify, adjust and implement a wide array of additional custom features into your website, such as CRM, security, social media and SEO.
+      description: "With over 16,000 modules and plug-ins, Drupal enables you to easily customize your website to meet specific needs.
+Whether you want to add CRM features, improve security, or enhance SEO, Drupal’s vast ecosystem of modules makes customization simple and effective."
     - title: Scalable
-      description: "Another major strength of Drupal is that it is highly scalable.
-You can exponentially grow the number of your webpages without changing a thing.
-Drupal is thus great at accommodating content growth.
-It's also great at alternating between periods of constant traffic and high traffic spikes, which is why it's used by weather.com and whitehouse.gov."
+      description: "Drupal is designed to scale effortlessly, allowing you to grow your website as your business or traffic expands.
+Whether you’re handling a few pages or thousands, Drupal can accommodate your growth without requiring significant changes to your infrastructure."
     - title: Secure
-      description: Last, but far from least, Drupal has a very good track record in security.
-The CMS is highly secure and offers regular patches and safeguarding from exploits, making it great for enterprise clients.
-Drupal has an organized process for investigating, verifying and publishing possible security problems.
-The security team works constantly with the community to address security issues as they arise.
+      description: "Security is a top priority with Drupal.
+The platform boasts a solid track record in safeguarding against exploits and vulnerabilities.
+With regular patches and an active security team, Drupal ensures your website remains secure against evolving threats."
+    - title: SEO-Friendly
+      description: "Drupal includes built-in tools and modules for optimizing your website’s search engine rankings.
+From SEO-friendly URLs to custom meta tags, Drupal’s features help improve visibility and drive organic traffic to your site."
+    - title: Community Support
+      description: "Drupal’s active community provides continuous support, innovation, and contributions.
+With thousands of developers, designers, and users collaborating, Drupal’s ecosystem continues to grow, offering a wealth of resources to help you build and maintain your website."
   screenshots:
     - /images/applications/cms/drupal/screenshot-1.jpg
     - /images/applications/cms/drupal/screenshot-2.jpg